amaliejvik/it1901-project-pacman/pacMan-application/springboot/restserver/README.md

 The @RequestMapping("/api/highscores") annotation at the class level specifies that all endpoints in this controller will be relative to "/api/highscores".

 The "@Autowired" annotation is used to inject a "PacManModelService" instance into the controller.
-This implies that there exists a service class, PacManModelService, responsible for encapsulating the business logic associated with PacMan highscores.
+This implies that there exists a service class, PacManModelService, responsible for encapsulating the logic associated with saving and retrieving PacMan highscores from the database via the persistence class.

 ## PacManModelService
  PacManModelService is used as a service class, meaning that it's methods deal with the interacting with PacMan highscores.
-The method called getHighScores takes care of fetching the highscores from the database, and the addHighScore method takes care of adding a new highscore.
+The method called getHighScores fetches the highscores from the database, and the addHighScore method adds a new highscore.
 The two methods uses the PacManPersistence class in order to interact with the PacMan highscores.

 ## Approach to testing of the springboot/restserver module: